kajetansw/javascript-presentation-with-spectacle/README.md

 # JavaScript #10YearsChallenge Presentation (with Spectacle)

 Slides I made about for presentation about how JavaScript evolved as a language and technologies surrounding JS.

 Main points of the presentation:
 - My motivation,
 - What JS is as a language,
+- Is JS object-oriented or functional or none?
 - JS before 2009,
 - Release of NodeJS and npm,
 - How JS is used now,
-- Reglations of ECMAScript (TC 39),
+- Regulations of ECMAScript (TC 39),
 - Why should we use JS.

 ## Reference